 Hoarding can be another symptom of OCD.
 Hoarding is when an individual becomes emotionally attached to items that are worn out or no longer useful.
 The idea of parting with these items causes great emotional stress to the owner of the item.

 Emotional Symptoms of OCD

 Those who are suffering the symptoms of OCD can seem anxious and emotional.
-They can also display non-OCD symptoms, including signs of depression, excessive worry, tension and the constant feeling that nothing is ever right.
+They can also display non-OCD symptoms, including signs of depression, excessive worry, tension, and the constant feeling that nothing is ever right.

 Treatment and Therapy for OCD Patients

-If you or a loved one exhibit signs of OCD, it is important to seek the guidance of a medical professional who is experienced in treating these disorders.
+If you or a loved one exhibits signs of OCD, it is important to seek the guidance of a medical professional who is experienced in treating these disorders.
 Depression can also be present in those suffering from OCD so it’s important to get an evaluation from a qualified healthcare professional.
 Through professional psychiatric evaluation and treatment and the use of anti-anxiety or anti-depression medication therapy, patients can see positive results and gain back a life lessened of overwhelming worry and actions.
 Contact Washington Center for Women’s and Children’s Wellness for an appointment at 301-881-9464.